Module 1: Deploy and test your SWE agent

 repository and test out some core capabilities.

-Your Coding Agent is now live and connected - it can reason with GPT-4.1, generate code with Codex, and interact with GitHub.
+Your Coding Agent is now live and connected - it can generate code with Codex and interact with GitHub.

-→ Proceed to Module 2: Frontend Build & Testing to connect a minimal OpenAI Codex-style UI and interact with your agent in real time.
+→ Proceed to Module 2: Frontend Build & Testing to connect a minimal OpenAI Codex-style UI to interact with your agent, track its tasks, etc.